Tom's Guide Verdict

 However, submitting a ticket in-app is a nice addition, but it does take you to a third-party page.
 It's probably perfectly fine, but a little bit of PureVPN branding would go a long way here.

 The biggest issue I found last time was that the kill switch let through my real IP address when activated.
 Thankfully this has been sorted now, and PureVPN is much more secure as a result.

 How good are PureVPN's mobile apps?

-PureVPN says that its Android VPN has a kill switch, but in our testing there was no sign of the thing.
-There are also no autoconnect features either, which are fairly common on mobile clients.
+PureVPN's Android VPN now boasts a kill switch, which I was unable to find in my last review.
+Good stuff.
+However, there are also no autoconnect features, which are fairly common on mobile clients.

-iOS is a little different in layout, but overall it's much the same product and fits nicely in with the rest of the PureVPN app family.
+The iPhone VPN is a little different in layout, but overall it's much the same product and fits nicely in with the rest of the PureVPN app family.
 There are a few differences in functionality, though.

 What customer support does PureVPN offer?

 Since the last time I reviewed the service, PureVPN’s support site has gotten better, with many important guides being updated.
 The guides now provide thorough instructions for any common issues the users may encounter.
 To be more precise, there’s actually a huge number of articles for almost every operating system, and plenty of suggestions on how to access Netflix.